Lurana White

-Lurana Mary Francis White (1870-1935) was a Roman Catholic nun, a convert from the Episcopal Church, and co-founder of the Society of the Atonement.
-This founding was an unusual example of a woman who, in the words of congregation historian Father Charles LaFontaine, "had the distinction of founding a religious community on equal terms with a man."
+Lurana Mary Francis White, SA (1870-1935) was an American Catholic nun who converted from the Episcopal Church and co-founded of the Society of the Atonement.
+In the words of congregation historian Fr Charles LaFontaine, she "had the distinction of founding a religious community on equal terms with a man."

 Early life and education

 "Loulie" White was the daughter of Annie Mary Wheeler and Francis Steele (Frank) White, high church Episcopalians.
 Her father came from a prominent banking family.
 She grew up in a stately home in Warwick known as "The Terrace," with one sibling, her younger sister Annie Elsie.
 She may have received the name Lurana in honor of her paternal grandmother, and the family pronounced it Lur-RAY-na.
 Her maternal grandmother saved money on her behalf to build up a dowry, and it became the nugget of the money she would one day use to purchase her congregation's property.
 Her parents baptized her as an Episcopalian at Christ Church, Warwick, New York on June 22, 1873.
 Her family remembered that as a girl she admired St. Thomas Becket, the archbishop of Canterbury, whom King Henry II martyred for his faith in 1170.

 She went to elementary school at the Warwick Institute, and then attended a finishing school, Seven Gables, in Bridgeton, New Jersey.
 She then attended the Episcopal St. Agnes School for Girls in Albany, New York, run by the Episcopal Sisters of the Holy Child Jesus.
 St. Agnes later merged with the Roman Catholic Kenwood Academy to become what is known today as the Doane Stuart School.